The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: Planet Host Stars

 \subsection{The Host Star H-R Diagram}

-Figure \ref{fig:HRHosts} shows stellar radii versus temperature for the \kep\ host star sample.
-The points are colored according to isochrone age (top) and maximum absolute age uncertainty (taking the maximum of either error bar; bottom).
-Grey points designate stars with uninformative ages.
+Figure \ref{fig:HRHosts} shows stellar radii versus temperature for the \kep\ host star sample, color-coded by age and maximum absolute age uncertainty.
 For the hottest stars the age values and uncertainties are less than 2\,Gyr.
 Both ages and age uncertainties increase smoothly towards cooler effective temperatures.
 Subgiants, compared to their main sequence counterparts, have smaller error bars due to rapid evolution on the subgiant branch, while their ages can vary significantly based on their \teff.
 On the giant branch, we also see that stars with the youngest ages and smallest age uncertainties are also the hottest and most massive, as more massive stars evolve more quickly than their lower mass counterparts.
 We note that giant ages are potentially unreliable because of the limitations of isochrone fitting with photometric colors and a solar neighborhood metallicity prior for stars that do not have spectroscopic measurements (see \ref{B20} for details).

 The ages reach a maximum of $>$\,12\,Gyr at the main sequence turnoff for the least massive stars, while the maximum age uncertainties increase towards the lower main sequence, until they reach $>$\,6\,Gyr.
 Zero age main sequence (ZAMS) F stars have low age uncertainties between 0 and 2\,Gyr, while ZAMS G-dwarfs have moderate age uncertainties between 1 and 5 Gyr.
 For K-dwarfs, the ZAMS uncertainties are typically larger than 6\,Gyr.
 Some cool dwarfs with large/small radii have underestimated uncertainties due to grid edge effects.
 Finally, we see that all the late K--M-dwarfs have uninformative ages (TAMS\,$>$\,20\,Gyr, \ref{B20}).
 In particular, their observables provide limited information with which we can distinguish between the ages of these stars, which evolve slowly in the H-R diagram over 14\,Gyr.